An Efficient Stochastic First-Order Algorithm for Nonconvex--Strongly Concave Minimax Optimization beyond Lipschitz Smoothness: Introduction

-In the past decade, many algorithms for nonconvex-strongly concave stochastic minimax problems have been developed under the classical Lipschitz smoothness assumption.
-Lin et al.~\cite{lin2020gradient} propose the stochastic gradient descent with max-oracle (SGDmax), which is a double loop algorithm that alternates between a stochastic gradient descent step on $x$ and an (approximate) maximization step on $y$.
-Under the standard Lipschitz smoothness assumption on $\mathcal{L}(\cdot)$, the authors show that SGDmax finds an $\epsilon$-stationary point within $\tilde{\mathcal{O}}\left(\kappa^{3}\epsilon^{-4}\right)$\footnote{$\tilde{\mathcal{O}}(\cdot)$ denotes to hide both absolute constants and log factors.} stochastic gradient evaluations, where $\kappa$ is the condition number for $y$.
-Building on this baseline, some double-loop algorithms exploit either the inexact proximal point framework \cite{rafique2022weakly,zhang2022sapd+} or variance reduction techniques \cite{luo2020stochastic,xu2021enhanced} are proposed to achieve better complexity.
-Moreover, Yang et al.~\cite{yang2022nest} extend SGDmax to an adaptive stepsize variant.
-Compared to the double-loop algorithms, Lin et al.~\cite{lin2020gradient} propose a single loop algorithm, stochastic gradient descent ascent algorithm (SGDA), in which the stepsize $\eta_y$ is larger than $\eta_x$ to force $y$ moves faster than $x$, achieving an $\mathcal{O}(\kappa^3 \epsilon^{-4})$ stochastic gradient complexity under Lipschitz smoothness condition.
-SGDA is popular for its simple structure at the cost of complex convergence analysis compared to double loop algorithms.
-Many variants of SGDA are also proposed, including alternating SGDA \cite{boct2023alternating}, momentum acceleration SGDA \cite{huang2022accelerated,huang2023adagda}, adaptive stepsize SGDA \cite{xu2024stochastic,li2023tiada} and distributed SGDA \cite{chen2024efficient,sharma2022federated,wu2024solving}.
-On the other hand, Mahdavinia et al.~\cite{Mahdavinia2022Tight} propose the optimistic gradient descent ascent and extra-gradient methods, which achieve the same stochastic gradient complexity as SGDA.
-More recently, Yang et al. \cite{yang2022faster} propose a stochastic smoothed AGDA algorithm for nonconvex-P{\L} minimax problems, which achieves an improved $\mathcal{O}(\kappa^2\epsilon^{-4})$ stochastic gradient complexity.
+Over the past decade, numerous algorithms for nonconvex--strongly concave stochastic minimax problems have been developed under the classical Lipschitz smoothness assumption.
+A natural method is gradient descent with a max-oracle (GDmax)~\cite{jin2020local}, which is a double-loop algorithm that alternates between a gradient descent step in $x$ and an (approximate) maximization step in $y$.
+Lin et al.~\cite{lin2020gradient} extend the GDmax to stochastic setting (SGDmax) and show that SGDmax finds an $\epsilon$-stationary point within $\tilde{\mathcal{O}}\left(\epsilon^{-4}\right)$ stochastic gradient evaluations.\footnote{The notation \(\widetilde{\mathcal O}(\cdot)\) suppresses logarithmic factors.} Several subsequent studies improve the convergence rate by using inexact proximal-point frameworks~\cite{rafique2022weakly,zhang2022sapd+}, variance-reduction techniques~\cite{luo2020stochastic,xu2021enhanced}, and adaptive-stepsize setting~\cite{yang2022nest}.
+On the other hand, Lin et al.~\cite{lin2020gradient} propose a single loop algorithm, stochastic gradient descent ascent algorithm (SGDA) that alternates between a stochastic gradient descent step in \(x\) and a stochastic gradient ascent step in \(y\), in which the stepsize $\eta_y$ is larger than $\eta_x$ to force $y$ to move faster than $x$, achieving an $\mathcal{O}(\epsilon^{-4})$ stochastic gradient complexity.
+SGDA has a simple structure, and many variants of SGDA have been proposed, including alternating SGDA~\cite{boct2023alternating}, momentum-accelerated SGDA~\cite{huang2022accelerated,huang2023adagda}, smoothed SGDA~\cite{yang2022faster}, adaptive-stepsize SGDA~\cite{xu2024stochastic,li2023tiada}, and distributed SGDA~\cite{chen2024efficient,sharma2022federated,wu2024solving}.